sean-kennedy/skwp-starter-kit/readme.md

 Known Issues:

-- Gravity forms causes jQuery to load in <head> rather than footer.
-Most likely to not break conditional statements.
+- Gravity forms causes jQuery to load in `<head>` rather than the footer.
+Most likely done to not break conditional form statements.

 TODO: